Samantha5747Marie/deep-learning-challenge/README.md

 Compiling, Training, and Evaluating the Model
 I used 15 neurons and 10 for the 2 layers and then 1 neuron for the output layer with the relu function The model performance was at 72.91% which is pretty accurate .
 While trying to increase the models performance in the AlphabetSoupCharity_Optimization i changed the neurons many times, added and took away layers, changed the value count on the classification and application counts but the performance and i did get it up to 73% but then i tried changing things again and wasn't able to get back to that.
-So after a handful of times changing things it was lower than the first time ending at 72.70%.
+So after a handful of times changing things it end at 73.10%.

 Images:
 I first tried changing these: